PasqualeMainolfi/CoursesHub/THESIS_GUIDELINES/thesis.md

 [**⬅️ BACK HOME**](/HOME.md)

+>**FIRST...**

+What I strongly consider when selecting students who request to do their thesis with me is that the proposed work is closely related to my field of expertise.
+It is essential that students undertake research within my field of specialization, as this allows me to provide them with the guidance, support, and experience needed throughout the thesis process.
+It is crucial that their thesis proposal reflects an understanding and application of the concepts, theories, and practical skills covered in my courses.
+This coherence ensures a cohesive and meaningful learning experience for both the student and me as the supervisor.
+I also place particular emphasis on experimental work, where students take risks and actively seek to bring about significant changes.
+Specifically, I encourage students to explore new ideas, methods, and innovative approaches in their thesis work.
+I believe that experimentation provides valuable opportunities for students to gain a deeper understanding of the subject matter and develop practical skills.
+It is through this process that students can cultivate their creativity, adaptability, and problem-solving abilities.
+Additionally, experimental work offers the opportunity to actively contribute to the advancement of the field of study and make a significant impact within the discipline.
+Lastly, time.
+A thesis requires an adequate amount of time, and I don't believe that approaching things hastily is the best approach.

 > **Compilation or Curriculum Thesis (Bachelor and Master)**

 Presentation and discussion of a synthesis work resulting from a thorough analysis of a substantial collection of sources and bibliography.
 Specifically, it should be a work that summarizes the studies already conducted on the agreed-upon topic with the instructor in a reasonable timeframe (minimum 3 months, maximum 6 months), presented in a coherent manner through proper analysis, leading to a logical and personal re-elaboration of the subject matter.